espruino/EspruinoDocs/devices/PmsDriver.md

 PMS7003 Particulate matter sensor
 =================================

-* KEYWORDS: Module, Plantower, PMS7003, Particulate matter sensor, Air quality
+* KEYWORDS: Module, Plantower, PMS7003, PMS5003, Particulate matter sensor, Air quality, IAQ

-A minimal driver for the Plantower PMS 7003 particulate matter sensor with UART output.
-Might work with other Plantower sensors that use the same protocol.
+A minimal driver for the Plantower PMS 7003 particulate matter sensor with [[Serial]] output.
+Might work with Plantower PMS5003 that uses the same protocol, but not tested.
 Use the [PmsDriver](/modules/PmsDriver.js) ([About Modules](/Modules)) module for it.

+Here is an english translation of the [Datasheet](/datasheets/PMS7003.pdf).

 For minimal configuration, you only need to provide power (5V) to the PMS sensor, and it automatically sends measurements.
 Hook up it's TX pin to an Espruino's serial RX pin and you are good to go!